 You may know that a noun identifies a person, place, thing, or idea.

 A singular noun names one person, place, thing, or idea, while a plural noun names more than one person, place, thing, or idea.

 It’s important to pay attention to whether the nouns we use are singular or plural and to know how to make nouns plural the right way.

 This post takes a look at how Italian singular nouns and adjectives are turned into plural nouns and adjectives.

 Check it out to learn about regular and irregular plurals as well as important definitions, rules, and exceptions.

 How to make the plural form of nouns and adjectives

 Mastering Italian grammar can be difficult.
-Here are the rules to form plural nouns and adjectives.
+Here are the rules to form plural nouns and adjectives in Italian.